marceloferreira357/bun-crawler-client/README.md

 - `PLAYER_DISCONNECTED`: Occurs when a player leaves the game.
 - `PLAYER_MOVEMENT`: Sent by the client to update player movement.
 - `PING`: Sent periodically to measure latency.
+- `PLAYER_MESSAGE`: Sent by the client to broadcast player messages.
+- `PLAYER_MESSAGE_SCENE`: Received when the server sends player messages.

 ## Contributing